liwaisi-tech/iot-server-smart-irrigation/backend/go-soc-consumer/README.md

 ## License

-This project is part of the IoT Smart Irrigation system.
+This project is part of the IoT Smart Irrigation system and is licensed under the Apache License 2.0.
+See the LICENSE file for details.